kuanrcl/MySQL_EE_Workshop/Lab13/Readme.md

 # Using Hortonworks Data Platform (HDP) with MySQL
 Big Data using Hadoop technology has become the mainstream data analytics platform for ingesting massive amount of data from various sources, one of the major data sources is the transactional data such as MySQL.
-I

 ## Install Hortonworks Data Platform (HDP) Sandbox
 Download and import HortonWorks Sandbox (for Virtualbox) from https://www.cloudera.com/downloads/hortonworks-sandbox.html